Contributors

 Evan Manvel

-Evan Manvel is a long-time environmental advocate who currently works as a communications and political consultant.
+Evan Manvel is a long-time community advocate who serves as the Director of Policy, Planning and Government Affairs of the Cascade Bicycle Club in Seattle, WA.
 He has a Masters in Public Policy and Urban Planning from Harvard University, and has worked for Oregon’s leading conservation groups – 1000 Friends of Oregon, the Bicycle Transportation Alliance, and the Oregon League of Conservation Voters.
 He’s been sued by Bill Sizemore and invited to appear on The O’Reilly Factor.
-When he’s not busy fighting the fight, Evan loves to travel internationally, enjoy the world’s beers, play improv games, and backpack around the beautiful Pacific Northwest.
+When he’s not fighting the fight, Evan loves to travel internationally, enjoy the world’s beers, and backpack around the beautiful Pacific Northwest.

 Elizabeth Mazzara